violenzae/bougie-island/README.md

 # Bougie Island
-A website to plan your next vacation.
+A website about booking a trip to a secretive getaway island.

-## By Keturah Howard and Abe Ybarra
+## By Christine Augustine and Rachel Schieferstein

 ## Desciption
 An HTML website about a private island where you can look at photos, accommodations, contact info, travel arangements, and more.